charlie180-code/charlie180-code/README.md

 # Hi there, I'm Bader 👋

-🔭 I'm a DevOps Engineer with a strong interest in embedded systems, computational theory, cryptography, and IoT.
+🔭 I'm a DevOps Engineer with a strong interest in embedded systems, computational theory, cryptography, finance and IoT.

 ✍️ I'm passionate about optimizing software development processes and exploring the intersection of software, hardware.